Kavarin/ChatterPal/README.md

-# MemuMemu
+#Memu Memu

-MemuMemu is a Virtual friend software that was made python
+Memu Memu is a virual friend software that was made with python!!

+Why MemuMemu?

+If your bored all of your friends are busy/offline MemuMemu is here to cheer you up!!